molgenis/PGx-pipeline/pgx-imputation-pipeline/README.md

 Elements of those original pipelines were adjusted to work with 1000G 30X WGS reference panel and accustomised for eQTLGen consortium analyses:

 * Urmo Võsa

+Processes are adapted to work on selected bits of the genome:

+* Robert Warmerdam